xiaomi7732/azure-diagnostics-tools/Logstash/logstash-input-azuretopicthreadable/README.md

 __*thread_sleep_time*__

-Specifies the number of seconds each thread should sleep before starting another loop of processing.
+Specifies the number of seconds each thread should sleep before starting another loop of processing when topic is empty.
 The default value is 1/50.

 ### Examples
 ```
 input
 {
-    azuretopic
+    azuretopicthreadable
     {
         namespace => "mysbns"
+        access_key_name => "mySASkeyname"
         access_key => "VGhpcyBpcyBhIGZha2Uga2V5Lg=="
         subscription => "mytopicsubscription"
         topic => "mytopic"